Welcome to the Irish Women’s Writing (1880-1920) Network

-Send us updates for the Events Page: notifications of forthcoming publications, conferences and other events are welcome.
+Send us updates for the News and Events Page: notifications of forthcoming publications, conferences and other events are welcome.
 Contribute a blog: tell us about your research, recent conferences attended, or new projects.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.